cclib/cclib.github.io/_sources/data_notes.txt

 ``bdt1_37A`` - Molecular orbital 37A from the fragment bdt1

-**ADF**: There are no required inputfile options for fonames to be suppored; however, if one wishes to have SFOs map directly to atomic basis functions, there are two requirements.
+**ADF**: There are no required inputfile options for fonames to be supported; however, if one wishes to have SFOs map directly to atomic basis functions, there are two requirements.
 First, the ``Symmetry NOSYM`` option must be given to force ADF to not linearly combine atomic orbitals into SFOs.
 Second, fragment calculations cannot be done (for obvious reasons).
 Also, it is suggested that ``Eigval 99999 99999`` be put into an ``Eprint`` block of the input file of a spin-restricted calculation so that every molecular orbital energy will be printed.

 fooverlaps
 ----------

-Fooverlaps is a 2-dimensional array that holds numerical values for the spacial overlap between basis functions.
+This is a 2-dimensional array that holds numerical values for the spacial overlap between basis functions.
 It is very similar to `aooverlaps`_, but differs because of the way ADF performs the calculation (see below for more details).
 The matrix indices correspond to the fragment orbitals; see the examples listed for `aonames`_.

 **Background**